 About Pittsylvania County

 The Pittsylvania County Board of Supervisors is dedicated to expanding access to reliable, affordable, and high-speed internet access to all county residents.
 As part of a strategic plan that was adopted in 2019, the Board of Supervisors identified a goal of providing broadband availability to 90% of county residents by 2024 by facilitating private sector development.
-The goal of providing broadband availability to as many residents as possible remains the same, but the Board is feeling additional urgency due to a few changes since 2019: the COVID-19 pandemic accentuated the need for quality internet access to do many everyday tasks and additional funding opportunities from all levels have become available.

 As a result, Pittsylvania County and Pittsylvania County Schools are investing a combined $16.5 million in a partnership with RiverStreet Networks for a $75.7 million fiber-to-the-home network expansion that will reach more than 11,985 unserved homes.
 While many county residents currently have access to some type of substandard internet service, Pittsylvania County leaders understand that fiber – which is the highest standard of internet – is the best option.
 While this project is an unprecedented investment, this does not represent the end of Pittsylvania County’s involvement.
 In partnership with RiverStreet Networks, Pittsylvania County is committed to leveraging additional state and federal funds, as well as other grant opportunities, to continue expanding internet access across our communities.